 - Water bottle – 1 ltr

 - Sunscreen and sun hat

 - Several layers of clothing – which can be added or removed as required

 - Gaiters – these can be useful after rain

 - Specialist walking socks

 - Flask for hot drinks

 - Walking poles (can be useful)

-One map covers our holiday.
+All walks are covered by the following map.
 I have a copy of this map to show you each evening in our briefings.